OfficeChromatography/TLC-MS_manager/README/README_manual.md

 After you have chosen all positions for elution or uploaded a CSV file, chosen the right profile and have adjusted the positioning bias, everything is ready for your zones to be eluted.
 In the "Input/output" tab, enter the desired elution time and rinsing time (waiting time in between elutions) into the fields.
 Click on the "Run batch" button to start the run.
-Note that after you have started a batch, there is no option to stop the run.
+Note that after you have started a batch, there is no option to stop the run with the help of the software.
+In case of any problems, you need to disconnect the NUC PC or Raspberry Pi from the power supply.
+To rapidly restore manually chosen elution zones, upload the CSV file you have downloaded before running the batch.

 ## GCODE upload tab